jbangelo/fletcher/README.md

 Fletcher's checksum isn't quite as good at detecting bit errors in data as a CRC with a well choosen polynomial.

+## Algorithm Deviation

+The implemented algorithm is not precisely the fletcher checksum using MOD (BITMASK - 1) but a faster, shifting version.

 ## How To Use

 If you have an entire block of data you want to get the checksum of you can